Published

 Introduction: Beyond a Quick Fix

-When infrastructure reaches the end of life, the most straightforward option is to replace it like-for-like; new servers, same operating systems, business as usual.
-It’s fast, familiar, and gets systems back online.
+When infrastructure reaches the end of life, the most straightforward option is to replace it like-for-like, new servers, same operating systems, business as usual.
+It is fast, familiar, and gets systems back online.
 But in practice, that path often works against long-term goals.

 Consider the example of an ERP platform that is still running on a legacy server, nearing the end of its extended support.
 Migrating those workloads to new hardware without addressing the operating system only postpones the inevitable.
 Upgrading the OS today is possible, but it demands careful coordination with ERP vendors to avoid compatibility issues.
 And if the business is already considering a future ERP replacement, any rushed investment risks becoming obsolete before it has a chance to deliver value.

 These are the kinds of crossroads many IT leaders face.
-The question isn’t just how to refresh infrastructure, but how to modernize it in a way that supports broader business strategy, cloud adoption, ERP transformation, and long-term resilience.
+The question is not just how to refresh infrastructure, but how to modernize it in a way that supports broader business strategy, cloud adoption, ERP transformation, and long-term resilience.
 That requires a roadmap, not a quick fix.

 Step 1: Current-State Review

-Before talking hardware or cloud, leaders need to know exactly what’s in play.
+Before talking hardware or cloud, leaders need to know exactly what is in play.
 A structured review does more than count servers; it surfaces dependencies that could quietly derail a project.

 Old servers and virtual machines often run unnoticed, supporting reports and ERP integrations.
 To prevent upgrade disruptions, audit and document system dependencies beforehand.